MiKueYu/gitbook-wiki-CN/advanced-features/nat-punching.md

 A publicly accessible server is required for NAT punching.
 It is recommended to rent an affordable Windows-based VPS to host the `SPT Server`; providers listed on [**LowEndBox**](https://lowendbox.com/) are a good starting point for low-cost options.

-If you are uncertain whether NAT punching will work with your network configuration, you can provision a temporary VPS using [**Kamatera**](https://www.kamatera.com/), which offers hourly billing — making it a cost-effective solution for testing.
+If you are uncertain whether NAT punching will work with your network configuration, you can provision a temporary VPS using [**Kamatera**](https://www.kamatera.com/), which offers hourly billing 鈥?making it a cost-effective solution for testing.
 {% endstep %}

 {% step %}